Science

 Proteins are made up of amino acids – the foundation for muscles, movement and metabolism.

-These building blocks of life are crucial for your physical performance, your recovery after training, and even your hormone balance.
-Without them, your body lacks the material it needs to become stronger, faster, and more resilient.
+These building blocks are crucial for your physical performance, your recovery after training, and even your hormonal balance.
+Without them, your body lacks the materials to become stronger, faster, and more resilient.

-Many modern alternatives – from plant isolates to over-processed powders – provide incomplete amino acid profiles and inferior bioavailability.
+Many modern alternatives – from plant isolates to over-processed protein bars – deliver incomplete amino acid profiles and inferior bioavailability.

-Beef, on the other hand, offers complete, highly available protein – exactly what your body needs.
+Beef (whether dried or not), on the other hand, offers complete, highly bioavailable protein – exactly what your body needs.

-With every bite, you not only provide yourself with energy, but also with a signal to your body: performance begins with real fuel.
+With every bite, you're not just providing yourself with energy, but also sending a signal to your body: performance begins with real fuel.

 Why Beef Jerky from Nude Performance

-Most jerky brands are loaded with sugar, preservatives, and have little nutritional value.
-They're usually more of a guilty pleasure snack than real protein.
+Most jerky brands are full of sugar and preservatives and have little nutritional value.
+It's usually more of a guilty pleasure snack than a source of real protein.

-Nude Performance offers pure protein – without compromise.
+Nude Performance's beef jerky offers pure protein – without compromise, we cover all EAAs.

-Our jerky is for athletes who train hard and want only the best in their bodies.
-It's nutrient-dense, bioavailable, and free from unnecessary additives.
+Our jerky is for athletes who train hard and want to put only the best into their bodies.
+It's nutrient-rich, bioavailable, and free from unnecessary additives.

 Not a gas station snack, but real performance food for muscle building, energy and focus.